PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 ## Available binaries

-Bash steps come with many common & useful binaries preinstalled and available in `$PATH` for you to use out of the box.
+Bash steps come with many common and useful binaries preinstalled and available in `$PATH` for you to use out of the box.
 These binaries include but aren't limited to:

 * `curl` for making HTTP requests
 * `jq` for manipulating and viewing JSON data